Bethel Office of Financial Aid

 Financial aid and The Free Application for Federal Student Aid (FAFSA)

 What is the FAFSA?
-What is Bethel's school code and how do I create an FSA ID?
+What is Bethel's school code, and how do I create an FSA ID?
 The FAFSA stands for Free Application for Federal Student Aid.
-Bethel uses the FAFSA application to determine your need based aid as well as your federal loan eligibility.
+Bethel uses the FAFSA application to determine your need-based aid and your federal loan eligibility.
 Bethel's school code is 002338.
-Please review this Federal Student Aid video resource for instructions on how to create a FSA ID.
+Please review this Federal Student Aid video resource for instructions on how to create an FSA ID.

 What are the major 2024-2025 FAFSA changes?
 Find information on the 2024-25 FAFSA Changes page.

 My parents don't support me financially.
 Why do I need to provide their information on the FAFSA?
-Per the policy set by the U.S. Department of Education, all dependent students completing the FAFSA must provide contributor information in order to be considered for federal financial aid.
-Dependent students are required to report parent information on the FAFSA form, and in most cases, a parent will be identified as a contributor for these students.
-If you have special or unusual circumstances (i.e., homelessness, unaccompanied youth, etc.) please email our office at finaid@bethel.edu for the next steps.
-Please visit the federal student aid website for clarification on what makes a student dependent vs. independent for federal aid purposes.
+Per U.S. Department of Education policy, all dependent students completing the FAFSA must provide contributor information to be considered for federal financial aid.
+Dependent students must report parent information on the FAFSA, and in most cases, a parent will be identified as a contributor.
+If you have special or unusual circumstances (e.g., homelessness, unaccompanied youth), please email our office at finaid@bethel.edu for the next steps.
+Visit the Federal Student Aid website for clarification on what makes a student dependent vs. independent for federal aid purposes.

 As a dependent student, how do I report information about my noncitizen parent(s) on my 2024-25 FAFSA form?